V4Fire/Client/src/components/super/i-page/README.md

 #### [pageTitleProp]

 The current page title.
-Basically this title is set via `document.title`.
+Basically, this title is set via `document.title`.

 If the prop value is defined as a function, it will be called (the result will be used as the title).

 #### [pageDescriptionProp]

 The current page description.
-Basically this description is set via `<meta name="description" content="..."/>`.
+Basically, this description is set via `<meta name="description" content="..."/>`.

 If the prop value is defined as a function, it will be called (the result will be used as the description content).

 #### [stagePageTitles]

-A dictionary of page titles (basically these titles are set via `document.title`).
+A dictionary of page titles (basically, these titles are set via `document.title`).
 The dictionary values are bound to the `stage` values.

 The key named `[[DEFAULT]]` is used by default.
 If the key value is defined as a function,